How To Start a Cleaning Business The Right Way

 How much to charge when starting a cleaning business

-Generally speaking, small business owners should reserve 30 percent of their income to cover taxes.
-Adding that to the rate you want to take home increases your prices from $25/hour to $32.50/hour.
-Paying taxes out of your hourly rate instead reduces your profit to $17.50/hour.
+As a rule, small business owners should set aside about 30 percent of income for taxes.
+Adding that on top of the rate you want to take home raises your price from $25 to $32.50/hour; paying it out of a flat $25 instead drops your take-home to about $17.50/hour.

 FACTOR